SteveD3/steved3.github.io/about.md

 My journalism career lasted for more than a decade.
 I was privileged to work with lots of talented writers and editors at several news organizations.
 I was even fortunate enough to win multiple awards for my work.
 But I needed a change.

 After leaving journalism in 2018, I started working with a well-known, but otherwise unnamed security company doing threat research and publications.
 Honestly, I like being back in the security industry.
-Despite the ups and downs, it's a rewarding and challenging experience.
+Despite the ups and downs, it was a rewarding and challenging experience.
+In 2022, I moved on to another security company, where I have a larger editorial and security research role.
+At present I lead a staff dedicated to narrative-driven story development for the global portfolio and product marketing team.
+My aim is to take the sales out of corporate messaging and tell stories with impact.
+So far, it's working.

 I'm a father of two, grandfather of two, current host of Technical Outcast, and a former co-host of the Southern Fried Security Podcast.
 If you want to know more, just get in touch.
 Email <Steve (at) this domain>, if you'd like.
-However, Twitter is the fastest method of contact.
+However, Twitter (so long as it's around) is the fastest method of contact.

-You can find me on [GitHub](https://github.com/SteveD3) or [Twitter](https://twitter.com/SteveD3).
+You can find me on [GitHub](https://github.com/SteveD3), [Twitter](https://twitter.com/SteveD3), or <a rel="me" href="https://infosec.exchange/@SteveD3">InfoSec.Exchange</a>.

 ## Image Credit: